An Open Letter to the Graduating Class of 2021

 “From ashes to ashes, and dust to dust…”

-The lesson is that time is the most valuable thing that any of us have.
+The lesson I want to bring to you from this blog is that time is the most valuable thing that any of us have.
 God promises us nothing, but the here, and now.

 If there is nothing else you take away from this, feel free to take this last bit of advice, and put it in your back pocket!